-Claiming an introduction because you handed out a brochure or emailed particulars of a property is, in my opinion, an outrageous and very unfair practice bordering on monopoly.
+Claiming an introduction because you handed out a brochure or emailed particulars of a property is, in my opinion, an outrageous and very unfair practice.
 If you walked into five estate agencies in a town and received the same property on a multiple-agency from three of those, are Estate Agent A going to claim the introduction because you walked into their office before Estate Agent B or Estate Agent C and got the particulars from them 10 minutes before getting them from the others?

 Your member should email Estate Agent A and ask for clarification of the list he was given.
 They could say: “Why is my buyer on that list if they didn’t view through you?”
 Your member will definitely know A’s intentions then and if they don’t intend on claiming an introduction, ask them to confirm so in writing.
 The risk your member runs in this approach is that A will then be made aware of the scenario and if we’re right and they do apply such tactics, it is at this point – before exchange and being contractually bound – that your member and the buyers will want to know.

 The strength in this scenario is that the buyers have confirmed in writing that they didn’t view the property through Estate Agent A and they may be prepared to make an issue of it if they lose their new home as a result of this unfair tactic.
 Your member facing it head-on, drawing Estate Agent A out, so to speak, may be the only safe option.
 Estate Agent B will also want to resolve the issue as they could potentially lose the sale.
 It is not uncommon for estate agents to come to an agreement to split the commission fee.

 For answers to your questions, dedicated support and expert advice on your homeowning queries, join us as a member today!